qiushihe/emacs-launcher/README.md

 ## Alternative

-If graphical user interface it just not your thing but you still want the convenience of a managed Emacs server/client setup (i.e. the _Ensure server is running before launching client to connect to it_ part), you can use this handy shell script instead: https://github.com/qiushihe/dotpiles/blob/master/emacs/emacsl.sh.
-As an added bonus the shell script is comptiable of Emacs Launcher (i.e. they can start/stop/restart each other's server instance).
+If graphical user interface is just not your thing but you still want the convenience of a managed Emacs server/client setup (i.e. the _Ensure server is running before launching client to connect to server_ part), you can use this handy shell script instead: https://github.com/qiushihe/dotpiles/blob/master/emacs/emacsl.sh.
+As an added bonus the shell script is comptiable with Emacs Launcher (i.e. they can start/stop/restart each other's server instance).

 ## TODO